Frank-Gu-Lab/disco-figures-template/README.md

 For a comprehensive description of DISCO NMR and the scientific meaning behind resulting plots, we encourage you to read our related publications:
 * [1] J. Watchorn, D. Burns, S. Stuart, and F. X. Gu, “Investigating the Molecular Mechanism of Protein–Polymer Binding with Direct Saturation Compensated Nuclear Magnetic Resonance,” Biomacromolecules, vol. 23, no. 1, pp. 67–76, Jan.
 2022. https://doi.org/10.1021/acs.biomac.1c00944

-* [2] <i>Watchorn, J.; Stuart, S.; Burns, D.; Gu, F. X. Mechanistic influence of polymer species, molecular weight, and functionalization on mucin-polymer binding interactions.
+* [2] J. Watchorn, S. Stuart, and F. X. Gu.
+"Mechanistic influence of polymer species, molecular weight, and functionalization on mucin-polymer binding interactions."
 ACS Appl.
 Polym.
 Mater.
 2022.
-Accepted pending revisions.</i>.
+Accepted pending revisions.

 ---